About Bradley

 The Bradley Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Polk County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Bradley, Florida residents are available through the local police department and authorized providers in Polk County.
+Fingerprinting services for Bradley, Florida residents are available through local police (where present) and authorized providers in Polk County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Polk County Sheriff's Office for scheduling and fees.

 Vital records for Bradley, Polk County, Florida including birth certificates, death certificates, and marriage licenses are maintained by the Polk County Clerk-Recorder and the Florida Department of Health Vital Records office.
 Certified copies can be requested online, by mail, or in person.
 Fees and identification requirements apply.